gonzofish/angular-librarian/README.md

-start       | Run Webpack's dev-server on project test        | Execute tests in Chrome test:headless   | Execute tests in PhantomJS
+start       | Run Webpack's dev-server on project test        | Execute tests in Chrome test:headless   | Execute tests in PhantomJS tagVersion  | Creates tag for new version and publishes

 ### <a name="unit"></a>Unit Testing